Huber-group-EMBL/CSAMA_website/content/registration.md

 ## Register interest

-**CSAMA 2022 is now fully booked and general registration is closed.**  A small number of stipends (see below) are still available.
-Please email us at info[at]bioconductor.eu if you would like to apply for a stipend.
+**CSAMA 2022 is now fully booked and general registration is closed.**  <!--A small number of stipends (see below) are still available.
+Please email us at info[at]bioconductor.eu if you would like to apply for a stipend.-->

 <!--
 <div class="container">